 As a result, developers on Verizon 5G Edge get instant observability for their Kubernetes workloads and can drive greater adoption by businesses looking to build applications on new platforms.

 The Pixie integration with New Relic provides automatic observability of Kubernetes applications’ performance.
 Pixie, an open-source tool, has earned its popularity for good reason.
-As noted in its documentation, there’s no need for manual instrumentation; instead, Pixie uses extended Berkeley Packet Filter (eBPF) to capture telemetry data automatically.
+There’s no need for manual instrumentation; instead, Pixie uses an extended Berkeley Packet Filter (eBPF) to capture telemetry data automatically.
 Developers can use Pixie to view the high-level state of their clusters and also drill down to more detailed views.

 In addition, Verizon and New Relic collaborated on a Terraform module where developers simply needed to provide their Pixie deploy key, Pixie API key, and Elastic Kubernetes Service (EKS) cluster name.
 Everything else was built-in.
 With the EKS cluster, developers could select which AWS Wavelength Zones they wanted their node groups to live in.
 From there, they could move quickly to auto-instrumentation.